gravitypriest/dbz_ebooks/README.md

 # dbz_ebooks
-Twitter bot that posts Dragon Ball dialogue
+Twitter bot that posts random lines from Dragon Ball, sourced from a set of subtitle files.